 - Student are responsible for making arrangements or paying the tuition and fees at the community college by their deadlines.
 Tarleton State University cannot send payments on behalf of the student to the community college.

-- Students will be reimbursed for the tuition and fees they must pay at the community college (host institution) in the form of a direct deposit (E-refund) or check made out to them directly once classes begin at Tarleton for the specified semester.
-Students must sign up for direct deposit E-refund in order to receive this service.
-Visit the Business Office website for instructions on how to sign up for E-refunds.
+- Students will be reimbursed for the tuition and fees they must pay at the community college (host institution) through the HigherOne card once classes begin at Tarleton for the specified semester.
+Visit the Business Office website for more information on the HigherOne card.

 - At the end of each semester that a student participates in the financial aid consortium, an official transcript from the community college (host) must be submitted to Tarleton to post the credit from that semester.